koengr/QCforBusiness/_essentials/applications-overview.md

 slowness of a realistic quantum computer – at least in the foreseeable future.

-*
-***Heuristic algorithms
+#### Heuristic algorithms

-**
-On the other hand, some algorithms claim much larger speedups, but there is no undisputed evidence to back this up.
+Some algorithms claim much larger speedups, but there is no undisputed evidence to back this up.
 Often, these algorithms are tested on small datasets using the limited quantum computers available today – which are still so tiny that not much can be concluded about larger-scale problems.
 Nonetheless, these ‘high risk, high reward’ approaches typically make the bold claims that receive media attention.
 The most noteworthy variants are:

 - [Variational quantum
   circuits](https://pennylane.ai/qml/glossary/variational_circuit/) (VQC)